mitrinh/Blade-II-Command-Line-/README.md

 # Blade
-Blade card game from the Trails series
+Blade II card game from the Trails series
+This was made using C++ and SDL2 framework via the CLion IDE.
+Some SDL2 code provided from lazyfoo's tutorials.